Sainglend/tda-api-client/README.md

 - [Code Samples](samples/codesamples.md)

 ## Known Issues
-When I try to use the Saved Orders API, I get a 400 response code and a message that says "Saved Orders are not supported for this account."
+When testing the Saved Orders API, a 400 response code was received as well as a message that said: "Saved Orders are not supported for this account."
+Using the feature Ask Ted on the main website, Ted said: "If you have upgraded trading features, you're unable to save orders on the website.
+However, there are equivalent tools on thinkorswim Desktop, thinkorswim Web, and thinkorswim Mobile."
+It isn't clear if this is related to the Saved Orders API.
+Saved orders worked fine when tested on the other platforms.
-Not sure what to make of that.

 Watchlists are a little wonky.
-When I create a watchlist, I can retrieve it with the API, but I don't notice it showing up in Thinkorswim unless I restart it.
+When creating a watchlist, it can be retrieved with the API, but it doesn't appear in Thinkorswim unless it is restarted.

 ## Installation